Kyrgyz culture and traditions

-As a significant part of the Silk Road, Kyrgyz culture has been influenced by China, Iran, Middle East, the Western world and later Russia and the Soviet Union and is thus home to many different ethnic groups.
-Kyrgyz culture is closely connected with nomadism in everyday life with holidays, folk crafts, music, and cuisine.
+As a significant part of the Silk Road, Kyrgyz culture has been influenced by China, Iran, Middle East, the Western world and later Russia and the Soviet Union and is thus a mix of several culture and a home to many different ethnic groups.
+Kyrgyz culture is closely connected with nomadism in everyday life with holidays, crafts, music and cuisine.
 The nomadic life and livestock culture are based primarily on the animals and what tending and harvesting from them require during different seasons of the year.
 The harsh landscape and sparsely populated areas have grown a culture where guests were traditionally granted with the best of everything a host could provide and this generosity carries over to the modern-day travelers as well especially in the rural areas.

 Kyrgyz customs and traditions

 The Kyrgyz people, like any other nation, have many customs and traditions that accompany a person from birth to death.
 They reflect national characteristics, nature, history, beliefs, mentality and living conditions.

 Known Kyrgyz people